Asana Pricing Plans Explained [2026]

 Asana offers six pricing tiers — Personal (Free), Starter, Advanced, Enterprise, and Enterprise Plus—each designed for different team sizes, budgets, and feature needs.

-Larger teams benefit from the Advanced plan ($24.99/user/month) with portfolio views, goal tracking, advanced reporting, and 25,000 monthly automations for streamlined project management.
+Larger teams benefit from the Advanced plan ($24.99/user/month) with portfolio views, goal tracking and advanced reporting.

 Enterprise and Enterprise Plus plans provide advanced security, unlimited users, compliance tools, and deeper integrations for large organizations with strict security and compliance needs.